- Written By: Michael Lepinay

 - Posted: Sep 26th 2018

-Clearstream’s Slack integration enables you to receive, view, and respond to your Clearstream Inbox messages from within your Slack account.
+Clearstream’s Slack integration lets you receive, view, and respond to your Clearstream Inbox messages from within your Slack account.

 How to set up Clearstream Slack integrations

-When you initially set up your Slack integration, you will select which channel you want synced with your Clearstream account.
-This Slack channel will be notified any time a new message is received in your Clearstream Inbox.
+When you initially set up your Slack integration, this Slack channel will be notified any time a new message is received in your Clearstream Inbox.
 You can then respond to the incoming Clearstream message without having to leave Slack.
 Note – you can set up a separate Slack integration for each Subaccount.

 Texting is a great way to get prayer requests from your church members.
 Ther are two ways to do this:

-- Create a custom number, also known as a Longcode, for members to text their prayer requests during the week.
-All prayer requests will then go into your Inbox, and all team members with access to your Clearstream account will be notified immediately.
+- Create a dedicated 10-digit number, also known as a Longcode, for members to text their prayer requests during the week.
+All prayer requests will then go into your Inbox and your Slack channel.
+All team members with access to your Clearstream account will be notified immediately, and can reply from the Inbox or the Slack channel.
+Note: Both Clearstream and Slack have mobile apps to make this even easier on the go!

 - Send weekly text blasts to your members, asking them if there’s anything they need prayer for.
 Many churches that use Clearstream do this on a weekly basis, typically on Wednesdays.
-This is a much easier and quicker way to get prayer requests compared to email, website forms, or Sunday morning connect cards.
+This is an easier way to get prayer requests compared to email, website forms, or Sunday morning connect cards.
 Similar to #1 above, all incoming messages are sent to your Inbox, and your team members will be notified with each new incoming prayer request.
-They can then respond to each one from within your account, mobile app, or directly in Slack.
+They can then respond to each one from Clearstream or Slack.

 If you’ve set up a Subaccount specifically for your prayer team, you can give prayer team members in your church access to only that Clearstream account.
 All incoming prayer requests will go directly into their Clearstream Inbox and no other account.
 If they’ve synced Clearstream and Slack, they will receive all prayer requests in their Slack channel and can respond to each message from within Slack.